eigenthread/eigenthread/README.md

 ## 1. How to Create a Hugging Face Access Token
 1. **Log In to Hugging Face**:
    - Visit [Hugging Face](https://huggingface.co/) and log in.
-   - Create an account if you don’t already have one.
+   - Create an account if you donâ€™t already have one.

 2. **Navigate to Settings**:
    - Go to your profile and select **"Settings"** from the dropdown menu.